dirac-institute/iCompare/README.md

 _Stretch 3_

 Finish DPS poster and/or complete a AAS research note.
-[Half-complete]
+[Half-complete- DPS poster presented]